 But with pages, you can create them with different levels using subfolders.

 For example, let’s say you’re a digital marketing agency offering three different services: SEO, PPC, and social media marketing.

 Here’s the best way to structure that:

-- Create a “Services” landing page where you talk about the five different services you provide.
+- Create a “Services” landing page that lists the services you provide

-- Link to each of those individual service pages from your main “Services” page.
+- Link to each service page from your “Services” page

 Here’s what your URL structure will look like by default: